SahakyanLab/kmeRtone/README.md

     | ncpu        | `<int>`       | Number of CPU cores.
 Default is 1.                 |
     | output.path | `<character>` | A path to an output **folder**.
 Default is "data/" |

-## Kmertone Input Flags - Additional Description
+## kmeRtone Input Flags - Additional Description

 | Flag           | Description                                                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | case.length    | The case length unit is number of nucleotide.
 In an event where case happens in between two nucleotide e.g. DNA breakage, the case.length is 2 nt.                                                                                                                                                                                                                                                           |
 | case.coor.path | Three situations can happen.
 (1) A folder containing a BED file.
 A second or more BED files indicates a presence of replicates.
 (2) A folder containing chromosome-separated files.
 The file name must be the name of chromosome.
 (3) A folder containing sub-folders of chromosome-separated files, indicating a presence of replicates.
 In situation (2) and (3), the coordinates must be a 1-based index. |

-## Kmertone Objects
+## kmeRtone Objects

-Kmertone introduce two class objects: `<genome>` and `<genomic.coordinate>`
+kmeRtone introduce two class objects: `<genome>` and `<genomic.coordinate>`

 ### `<genome>`

-Kmertone comes with two pre-built `<genome>`: hg19 and hg38.
+kmeRtone comes with two pre-built `<genome>`: hg19 and hg38.
 The `<genome>`s are saved as uncompressed RDS binary object for fast loading. `print.genome` function is built to print the `<genome>` object.
 It will show the genome name (e.g. hg19) and genome length by chromosome.
 The default `base::print` showing the very long sequence will crash the R console.

 `<genome>` is an S3-class object with the following contents: